raspberrypilearning/pick-your-favourite/en/step_5.md

 ### The third slot

-You are so close to finishing the content of your webpage, well done.
+You are so close to finishing the content of your webpage!
+Well done!

 Now you are going to add the colours, classes and code to style and fill the third slot!

-You have done this two times now so the instructions will just remind you of the steps.
+You have done this twice now, so the instructions will just remind you of the steps.

 --- task ---